rdinch/MathResourceStudio-Help/docs/options/exercise-set-display-options.md

 - Dotted

+!!! tip
-TIP: Use monospaced fonts for better spacing.
+    Use monospaced fonts for better spacing.
 Good examples are: Courier, Courier New, Lucida Console, Monaco, and Consolas.
 - Dashed

 ## Additional Display Options